whg-training/whg-training-resources/docs/genome_wide_association_studies/meta-analysis_and_fine-mapping/Meta-analysis.md

 )
 ```

+:::tip Question
-**Question.** What does the meta-analysis look like for the 'top' SNPs (e.g. those with the lowest
+What does the meta-analysis look like for the 'top' SNPs (e.g. those with the lowest
 P-values or highest Bayes factors) in study1 or 2?
 Is the evidence stronger or weaker across
 studies?
 Has the meta-analysis changed the SNP or SNPs with the strongest evidence?
 Why?